TonyJem/FavoriteBookApp/README.md

 <br>
 <br>

 3. After information about Book is added and _Save_ button was pressed, App will come back to the first screen.
-Here again will be provided a list with all saved Books including recently saved Book:
+Here again will be provided a list containing all saved Books with included recently saved Book:

 <img src="/FavoriteBook-screens/screen03.png" width="25%">